-Bio-Kult Pro-Cyan is marketed to women as a way to support digestive health and prevent urinary tract infections (UTIs).
+Bio-Kult Pro-Cyan is marketed to women as a way to support digestive health and prevent UTIs.

 Each capsule contains 500 million CFUs, which include a mixture of Lactobacillus acidophilus and Lactobacillus plantarum, as well as 18 mg of cranberry extract proanthocyanidins and 160 mcg of vitamin A.

-One study of 81 women with recurrent UTIs found that taking Bio-Kult Pro-Cyan twice per day for 26 weeks resulted in significantly fewer recurrent UTIs, compared with a placebo (
+One study in 81 women with recurrent UTIs found that taking Bio-Kult Pro-Cyan twice per day for 26 weeks resulted in significantly fewer recurrent UTIs than taking a placebo (

 Furthermore, those taking the probiotic were less likely to need an antibiotic and experienced shorter UTI durations (